trevorld/game-bit-font/README.rst

   + `View png of glyphs <png/25.png>`__
   + All "Box Drawing" and "Block Elements" code points.
-  + 18 code points in "Geometric Shapes"
+  + All code points in "Geometric Shapes"

     - Shapes can be used for various abstracts.
     - In particular use "Black Circle" and "White Circle" for go stones in diagrams.